-The CSNAT (the tool itself) is protected by copyright, therefore a licence is required for it use.
+All versions of the CSNAT, including CSNAT (Paediatric), are protected by copyright, therefore a licence is required for their use.
 Licences and the tool itself are made available, free of charge, to researchers from non-commercial organisations.

 image-1c97b6ba0c3f8f68007e5d138d5f707c6bf6b17b-673x454-png